unionlabs/union/app2/README.md

 Imagine you have a resource `Block` that you fetch from the api, want to store globally, and have a component that displays it nicely.
 The naming would be as follows:

 - The `Schema` is called `Block` and stored in `src/lib/schemas/block.ts`
+- The query is called `blockQuery` and stored in `src/lib/queries/block.ts`
 - The `Store` class is called `BlockStore` and stored in `src/lib/stores/block.svelte.ts`
 - The concrete instance of `BlockStore` is called `block`
 - The component displaying blocks is called `BlockComponent` and stored in `src/lib/components/data/block-component.svelte`